Meta (Facebook): Software Engineer Levels

 Remember, these figures are indicative and fluctuate based on market conditions, individual performance, and negotiation.
 Meta is known for offering competitive packages to attract and retain top talent.
 It’s also essential to consider factors such as work-life balance, career development opportunities, and company culture when evaluating a job offer.

-So here is the list of salaries for each Meta Engineering Level broken down in 3 main components: Base Salary, RSUs, Bonus and finally Total Compensation (TC) (Source levels.fyi):
+So here is the list of salaries for each Meta Engineering Level broken down into 3 main components: Base Salary, RSUs, Bonus and finally, Total Compensation (TC) (Source levels.fyi):

 LevelBase SalaryStock Options (/yr)Bonus (avg)Total Compensation (Estimated)